 We like working with people.
 Whether we are assisting start-ups, entrepreneurs, established companies or life partners, in all cases we focus on the person and their desires and needs.
 Giving people genuine attention is what motivates us.

-Our philosophy is influenced by our varied backgrounds (the legal profession, organisational psychology and journalism).
+Our philosophy is influenced by our varied backgrounds (the legal profession, organisational psychology).
 What unites us is the conviction that every individual has universal needs such as recognition, being seen and being valued.
 But in practice we express our feelings in terms of what another person has “done to us.”
 We struggle to understand what we want or need in the moment, and how to effectively ask for what we want without using unhealthy demands, threats or coercion.
 We take inspiration from a model for nonviolent communication developed by the American psychologist Marshall Rosenberg.

 Annemarie van Raay (1971)